bahamas10/sombra/reddit-post.md

 ### The skull

 The lines in the "Original Diff" that have a lot of strings like "MOMOM" appears to be ascii art, but the newlines are missing.
-Brute forcing it, we can see that if a newline is added every *59th* character, a skull emerges.
+By arbitrarily guessing, we can see that if a newline is added every *59th* character, a skull emerges.